-About the Weekly Sessions for McGill MATH 222
+About the Weekly Mastery Lectures for McGill MATH 222

 The weekly sessions for Math 222 are 2h, small-group, sessions that will help you master the concepts and theory presented in the course lectures.
 They include detailed, typeset notes that explain the terminology and notation.
 The notes are carefully designed as interactive documents that provide you with a chance to engage the material during the session so you can test your understanding, and also include representative, fully-solved problems and additional practice problems.

 During the session we will look at detailed, developed solutions, meant to illustrate different aspects of the material in a systematic, structured and easy-to-follow approach.
 Solutions are colour-coded to make it easy for you to see through the barrage of symbols and focus on the key concepts.
 It’ll also help you learn to structure your answers efficiently and effectively, so that the logic of the solution is clear to you (and the marker!).

 The sessions are also designed with a view of the entire course in mind, so you know where to invest your time both in terms of success in this class, as well as in terms of the topics that will have the greatest application in future classes.